 - How Anabelle died is horrifying itself.
 The Mage living in the tower gave her a sleeping draught to protect her from being possibly raped and killed.
 She was to drink it when she saw no way out during the attack.
 She did drink it and the people thought she'd taken poison, including her beloved.
 She wasn't dead, just unconscious, and when she came to she was paralysed and helpless to prevent herself being eaten alive by rats.

 - "Wild At Heart", a quest you can pick up, involves a hunter named Niellen, who asks you to find his wife, Hanna, who wandered off into the woods and never came back.
 You track her down pretty fast...
 She's been ripped apart by a werewolf.
 And since this is The Witcher we're talking about, it's all downhill from here.
-You track the werewolf to its lair under an old cabin and fight it for about a minute, but before you can finish it off, Hanna's sister, Margaret, runs in and stops you; it turns out Niellen is the werewolf and Margaret knew, but she still fell in love with him and planned to lead Hanna out to his lair so she would see him change prompting her to leave him, then Margaret could have Niellen all to herself.
+You track the werewolf to its lair under an old cabin and fight it for about a minute, but before you can finish it off, Hanna's sister, Margaret, runs in and stops you; it turns out Niellen is the werewolf and Margaret knew, but she still fell in love with him and planned to lead Hanna out to his lair so she would see him change.
+This would prompt Hanna to leave him, and Margaret would have Niellen all to herself.
 She just never counted on Niellen getting loose and killing his own wife, and Niellen is NOT thrilled about this revelation at all.
 The quest can one two different ways here, and neither of them are a happy ending.
 You can finish the job and stop Niellen before he kills Margaret, but she'll be left with no one and possibly hating you forever.
 Or you can let Niellen slaughter Margaret in revenge and then Mercy Kill him since he won't put up a fight any more. ...You still feel like a badass, nigh-immortal monster slayer now?

 - Geralt and Keira discuss the fairy tale Cinderella.
 Turns out it was based on a true story with a tragic twist...
 Cinderella was a princess who got eaten by a water monster and all that was left behind was a single shoe.